xuyanshi/xuyanshi.github.io/_posts/2023/2023-01-06-quick-sort.md

 ---

-## Quick Sort
+Quicksort is an efficient, general-purpose sorting algorithm.
 Of course, we could sort arrays with Standard Library or STL simply and quickly.
 However, sorting is a FAQ in interviews for a job.
 I will try to sort arrays in different ways.

-### Preparation
+## Preparation

 Print an array or get the length of it.